Ultimate Guide Soufriere St. Lucia

 2. Hike Tet Paul Nature Trail

-If you’re looking for a rewarding hike without the intensity of Gros Piton, the Tet Paul Nature Trail is perfect!
-It does involve stairs and some elevation gain, but it’s manageable for all fitness levels and offers one of the best views on the island at the top.
+If you want epic Piton views without signing up for the toughest workout of your life, the Tet Paul Nature Trail is the move.
+It’s a short climb with stairs and some elevation gain, but it’s very doable for most people and delivers one of the best viewpoints on the island at the top.

 3. Drive-In Volcano, Sulphur Springs & Mud Baths